jtkrohm/Data-Management/README.md

-# automate_python
+# Automate_python

-This repository will contain code that automates tasks using python
+This repository will contain code that information using python

-1. Create virtual servers with bash and python
+1. Create databases with MongoDB and python
+2. Scrape Reliable Web Sources for Relevant Data

-2. Move files from downloads folder based on file extension
+3. Organize files from downloads folder based on file extension

-3. Create dash board to summarize the types of files in a directory
+4. Create dash board to summarize the types of files in a directory

 ```markdown